Ranked: Here are the 11 places Durham students cry about not having in their city

-Petition to make this happen immediately
+Petition to make all these places open here immediately

 Yes, Durham is charming.
 Yes, we love our cobbled streets and cosy independent shops and restaurants.
 But sometimes a student just wants to cry into a Five Guys burger or bulk-buy socks from Primark without a 40-minute train journey.
-Here are the shops and restaurants that would make Durham student life 10 times easier.
+Surely that’s not too much to ask?

 11. Taco Bell

-Because sometimes cheesy chips after every night out just don’t cut it.
+Coming in at number 11 is Taco Bell, because sometimes cheesy chips after every night out just don’t cut it.
 Durham’s late-night food scene would be infinitely improved by a cheap taco you immediately regret ordering.
 Imagine SNK ending with an entire crowd descending on Saddler Street for Crunchwrap Supremes — chaotic, greasy, perfection.

 10. Joe & the Juice